lawslefthand/Blackpill-CMSIS-Drivers/QTR-8A/README.md

-# CMSIS based Flow Sensor Driver for STM32 Blackpill boards (F401CCU/F401CEU)
+## Flow Sensor Driver for STM32 Blackpill boards (F401CCU/F401CEU)

-This repository contains an STM32-based driver for the YF-S201 flow sensor using the TIM1 peripheral for pulse counting.
+This sections contains an STM32-based driver for the YF-S201 flow sensor using the TIM1 peripheral for pulse counting.
 The driver calculates flow rate, turbine RPM, and total volume.

 ## Features
 - Measures **flow rate (L/min)** based on sensor pulses